 In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.

-The Director Report is not made available to us at the date of this auditor's report.
+The Director's report is not available to us at the date of the auditor's report.
 We have nothing to report in this regard.

 Responsibilities of Management and Those Charged with Governance for the Financial Statements